-Data and insights are popping up in the oddest places… like on the playground.
+Data and insights are popping up in the oddest places…like on the playground.
 Or paying the bar tab.
-Or shotgunning the front seat on your next road trip.
+Or calling the front seat on your next road trip.

-From pavements to school playgrounds, much of the world has relied on the use of the hand game rock-paper-scissors to decide small and large issues of chance.
-When I was at university, I knew this one girl who had an uncanny ability to win the game almost every time.
+From sidewalks to schoolyards much of the world has relied on the use of the hand game rock-paper-scissors to decide small and large issues of chance.
+When I was in college, I knew this one girl who had an uncanny ability to win the game almost every time.
 Theories abounded on how; was she faster?
 Could she read minds?
 Did she read our tells like a poker expert?
 Perhaps none of the above.
 But it’s a question that’s captured minds across the 'net.